epwalsh/obsidian.nvim/README.md

 - `:ObsidianBacklinks` for getting a location list of references to the current buffer
 - `:ObsidianToday` to create a new daily note
 - `:ObsidianOpen` to open a note in the Obsidian app (only works on MacOS for now - [#4](https://github.com/epwalsh/obsidian.nvim/issues/4))
+- `:ObsidianNew` to create a new note with a given title.

 ## Setup